-Rocky the cockerel and his hen friends are securely housed overnight in a large sheltered area, with constant access to food, water, perches and nesting boxes.
+Our two resident cockerels and flock of rescued hens live over in our Goodheart Home for Rescued Hens, where they are securely housed in a large sheltered area, with constant access to food, water, perches and nesting boxes.

-At the end of a long day exploring the site, our chickens return to roost and settle down comfortably for the night, with plenty of space to roam about if they so wish.
+At the end of a long day, our individual groups return to their coop to roost and settle down comfortably for the night, with plenty of space to roam about if they so wish.

 Seeing our happy hens enjoying life is incredibly rewarding, especially considering the state of many of them when they first arrived.
 Many suffered from severe feather loss, a pale comb and wattle that indicated the presence of mites and lice, and issues with their joints.
 Sadly, these symptoms are a common occurrence in ex-industry laying hens.